department19/FAC-Game/README.md

 Link to the game: https://department19.github.io/FAC-Game/

-==it should be noted that the "bugs" are referred as "moles" in the code for clarity==
+**it should be noted that the "bugs" are referred as "moles" in the code for clarity**

 ## Planned Core Implementations
 - A simple working point and click system to remove a "bug" when clicked on by the end user